pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Examples/HASH/HASH_SHA1MD5_DMA/readme.txt

 @par Example Description

-This example provides a short description of how to use the HASH peripheral to hash data using SHA-1 and MD5 Algorithms.
+How to use the HASH peripheral to hash data using SHA-1 and MD5 algorithms when data are fed to the HASH unit with DMA.

 For this example, DMA is used to transfer data from memory to the HASH processor.
 The message to hash is a 2048 bit data.